 There were monitoring arrangements in place in compliance with Regulation 28 of The Day Care Setting Regulations (Northern Ireland) 2007.
-Quality monitoring visits had been undertaken by a manager from another service.
-A sample of reports viewed for March, April and May 2021 provided evidence that the monitoring process included engagement with service users, service users' representatives and staff, also that the conduct of the day care setting was examined and that action plans for improvement were developed, if necessary.
+Quality monitoring visits had been undertaken by the area manager.
+A sample of reports viewed for April, May, June, July and August 2021 provided evidence that the monitoring process included engagement with service users and staff.
+We discussed with the manager the benefits of speaking to service users' relatives to obtain their views on the service provided.